Ole113/fbla-quiz/docs/grading.md

     - If possible name the variable name something more advanced that only someone who understands the language.
 ## Main: Commentary provided is readable, useful, and complete <br />
 Max Points: Commentary assists the user throughout the demonstration<br />
-    - Have documentation show the path that components take to be rendered Ex. in words and drawings explain: index.js
+    - Have documentation show the path that components take to be rendered Ex. in words and drawings explain:<br />
-            App.js
-                Landing.js
-                    Navbar.js
-                    Nav.js
-                    ...
+        index.js<br />
+            App.js<br />
+                Landing.js<br />
+                    Navbar.js<br />
+                    Nav.js<br />
+                    and so forth...<br />
     - Documentation and JS Doc<br /><br />

 ## Main: Program documentation is readable, useful, and complete<br />
 Max Points: Program documentation invites use of advanced features<br />
     - Make the repo public and make it so the user can download it and run the server along with the backend server.
-Let the user upload their own questions
+Let the user upload their own questions<br />
-    - Make a "compiler" folder with a Readme.md that takes a text file with the format:
+    - Make a "compiler" folder with a Readme.md that takes a text file with the format:<br />
-        host: //user SQL hostname
+        host: //user SQL hostname<br />
-        user: //user username
+        user: //user username<br />
-        password: //user password
+        password: //user password<br />
-        database: //user SQL database
+        database: //user SQL database<br />
-        This is the question
+        This is the question content<br />
-        [option1, option2, option3, option4]
+        [option1, option2, option3, option4]<br />
-        multi
+        multi<br />
-        and so forth...
+        and so forth...<br />
     - In the compiler folder then have a compile.js and do the same thing as in Antiquity and upload all of the questions to the database using a for loop.
 Have correct error handeling.
 In Readme.md have a common errors section(db not connecting etc..)
 <br /><br />